tylerbwong/esca/Pods/SideMenu/README.md

 [![License](https://img.shields.io/cocoapods/l/SideMenu.svg?style=flat)](http://cocoapods.org/pods/SideMenu)
 [![Platform](https://img.shields.io/cocoapods/p/SideMenu.svg?style=flat)](http://cocoapods.org/pods/SideMenu)

-### If you like SideMenu, give it a ★ at the top right of its [GitHub](https://github.com/jonkykong/SideMenu) page.
+### If you like SideMenu, give it a ★ at the top right of this page.

 ## Overview

 SideMenu is a simple and versatile side menu control written in Swift.
-* **It can be implemented in storyboard without a single line of [code](#code-less-storyboard-implementation).**
+- [x] **It can be implemented in storyboard without a single line of [code](#code-less-storyboard-implementation).**
-* Four standard animation styles to choose from (even parallax if you want to get weird).
+- [x] Four standard animation styles to choose from (even parallax if you want to get weird).
-* Highly customizable without needing to write tons of custom code.
+- [x] Highly customizable without needing to write tons of custom code.
-* Supports continuous swiping between side menus on boths sides in a single gesture.
+- [x] Supports continuous swiping between side menus on boths sides in a single gesture.
-* Global menu configuration.
+- [x] Global menu configuration.
 Set-up once and be done for all screens.
-* Menus can be presented and dismissed the same as any other View Controller since this control uses custom transitions.
+- [x] Menus can be presented and dismissed the same as any other View Controller since this control uses custom transitions.

 Check out the example project to see it in action!